AyoolaBaba/Numerical-Analysis-Methods/chapter3.md

 <img width="568" height="413" alt="image" src="https://github.com/user-attachments/assets/706df680-6937-4b66-a2ba-cffe9f8074d9" />

-Write code that finds a first order approximation for the first derivative of on the interval .
-Your script should output two plots (side-by-side).
+### Finds a first order approximation for the first derivative of on the interval.

 The left-hand plot should show the function in blue and the approximate first derivative as a red dashed curve.
 Sample code for this exercise is given below.